Anderillium Flying Squid Blue

 Performance in the pen:

 For such a saturated ink, Flying Squid Blue performed exceptionally well.
 There was a wet flow that was consistent across all my test nibs.
 The ink felt well lubricated, providing for a silky glide while writing, but not so slick to take away tactility.
 Given the high saturation, I expected to run into hard starts, but I never experienced any hard starts, skips, or stops during the tests.
-The ink didn’t require more than a typical cleaning, but the color does linger longer due to the saturation.
+The ink also kept up well during extended writing, without any noticeable drops in flow.

 • Performance in a pen: 10/10